mertcoskuner/mertcoskuner/README.md

 ###

-<h5 align="left">I'm open to exploring new opportunities, engaging in exciting projects, and tackling fresh challenges.
+<p align="left">I'm open to exploring new opportunities, engaging in exciting projects, and tackling fresh challenges.
 Whether you're considering a potential collaboration, have inquiries about any of my projects, or simply want to extend a greeting, don't hesitate to get in touch.
 Connect with me on LinkedIn or drop me a message at mertcoskuner@gmail.com.
-I look forward to hearing from you!</h5>
+I look forward to hearing from you!</p>

 ###